Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jvRdfL_tEc0.md

 ### Transcript

-> two pioneers in the car no no no no two parties in the cart the cart was added after uh why was it removed i think it was seen as kind of like op i think um yeah that you could transport two people around really far i'm not really sure
+> two pioneers in the car no no no no two parties in the cart the cart was added after, why was it removed i think it was seen as kind of like op i think, yeah that you could transport two people around really far i'm not really sure